cs4485-s25-alagar-t7/gas/docs/Weekly Reports/Week Ending 3-10.md

     - Resolved TailwindCSS conflicts with repo
     - Fixed issues with dependencies
 - **Tasks For Next Week:**
-    - Finish Database Schema and API Endpoints with Arsal and Solomon
     - Work on implementing more figma views with Kevin and Sophie

 ### Arsal Hussain